49 Interesting Sex Facts You Probably Didn’t Know

 Sexting can improve your relationship

 Sending steamy messages and pictures to your significant other increases not only your sexual satisfaction but also your overall happiness in your relationship, says Emily Stasko, MS, MPH, lead author of a study on the impacts of sexting on relationships.
 “We found a robust relationship between sexting and sexual and relationship satisfaction,” Stasko said.
 However, for people who identified in the study as single sexting seemed to decrease their sexual satisfaction, indicating that it might be harmful in establishing a happy relationship but helpful in maintaining one.
-Here’s how often you need to have sex to reap the health benefits.

 A cucumber is not a sex toy